-I’m Melani Cammett, Clarence Dillon Professor of International Affairs in the Department of Government at Harvard University.
+I’m Melani Cammett, Clarence Dillon Professor of International Affairs in the Department of Government and DIrector of the Weatherhead Center for International Affairs at Harvard University.
 I hold a secondary faculty appointment in the Department of Global Health and Population at the Harvard Chan School of Public Health.
-I specialize in the politics of development, identity politics and the Middle East; teach graduate and undergraduate courses on comparative politics, development, and Middle East politics; and consult for development policy organizations.

 My new book project – Toleration – explores how people live together after ethnoreligious violence, with evidence from Bosnia-Herzegovina, Lebanon, and Northern Ireland.
 More generally, my work focuses on identity politics and conflict, development, governance and service provision, and the politics of authoritarianism in the Middle East and other regions.
 Most of my work has an empirical focus in the Middle East, although I work in other places as well.